smallsco/robosnake/README.md

 In the event that we're playing in an empty arena, the Robosnake will choose *itself* as the "enemy".
 This will often lead to hilarity.

-A blog post that talks about the strategy in depth is coming soon.
+A blog post that talks about the strategy in depth is here: https://rdbrck.com/2017/03/building-bounty-snake-post-mortem/

 ## Configuration